Susan Fessenden: Sioux City, Iowa

 In 1871, Fessenden removed from Cincinnati to Sioux City, Iowa.
 There she remained for eleven years, taking an active interest in everything pertaining to that growing town.
 Its educational affairs were important to her; its schools became clubs for study.
 Its philanthropic affairs, work for young girls, and plans for helping the poor and tempted were always on her mind.
 Just as in her earlier years she had not hesitated to express herself strongly on the abolition of slavery, she now hailed strong convictions regarding woman's enfranchisement, help for the laboring classes, and prohibition of the liquor traffic.
 She wrote and spoke on all these subjects.

 While living in Sioux City, it became necessary for her to assume the support of her three young children.
 Their education was the determined purpose of her life.
 Accordingly, she borrowed money and bought out a china and silverware establishment, and carried on a wholesale and retail business.
 Although she had no business education, had not studied bookkeeping, and hitherto had been wholly unacquainted with business, she made a marked success of this enterprise, and continued in it until the necessity was passed.

 Convinced of the need of organized effort, Fessenden started the Young Women's Christian Association (Y.W.C.A.) of Sioux City, whose work soon had a much wider scope than that of such organizations in larger cities.
 The Association rented an old building, where rooms were fitted up for the poor.
 One room was converted into a chapel, and religious services were held there regularly the year round.
 A parlor organ, chandelier, and stove were donated by Fessenden, and she held herself personally responsible for every service.
 During a season of great floods on the Mississippi River, midnight often found her still superintending the lighting and heating of the building and the feeding and putting to bed of the hundreds of homeless who sought temporary shelter.
 Her own house was stripped of chairs for women with young children, and she did her utmost, both as an individual and as President of the Y.W.C.A., the organization having assumed the care of these needy people.

-Later, she was elected president of the Sioux City W.C.T.U.
+Later, she was elected president of the Sioux City WCTU.

 Just before leaving Sioux City, Fessenden selected the site and measured the lot on which was to be built a home for the organization which she had for eight years served so faithfully as President: the Samaritan Hospital, carried on by the Y.W.C.A.
 Although other hospitals were later built in Sioux City, this, the first, continued to have the confidence and the support of the community.